 Kelly Klaus is a litigation partner in the San Francisco and Los Angeles offices of Munger, Tolles & Olson.
 Mr. Klaus’s practice is focused on copyright and related litigation, including antitrust and class action litigation.
 He has represented the major motion picture studios, the major recorded music companies and many other entities in some of their highest-profile litigation matters in recent years.
-In addition to litigating, Mr. Klaus regularly counsels clients on copyright and other intellectual property issues.
+In addition to litigating, Mr. Klaus regularly counsels clients on copyright, software licensing and other intellectual property issues.

 - Disney, Lucasfilm, Fox and Warner Bros. in a copyright infringement and circumvention action against VidAngel.

 - The Motion Picture Association of America and its member studios in:

 - defending against a class action lawsuit alleging that the MPAA’s motion picture rating service is required to give an “R” rating to any movie featuring any tobacco imagery.